 This screen gives an overview of the fixed data used by PERSAM in the calculations.
 All parameters are not editable in the screen.
-The fixed data used in the calculations is dependent on the selected tier.
-Table below describes the parameters of the fixed data for Tier-1.
-When microbial substance is selected, the adjustment scenario and model factors are not used in the calculations.
+The table below describes the parameters of the fixed data for Tier-1.
+When a microbial active substance is selected, the adjustment scenario factor and model factor are not used in the calculations.